Murtasa Bhagavato Arahato Samma Sambuddhasa Murtasa Bhagavato Arahato Samasambhutasa Murtasa Bhagavato Arahato Samasambhutasa Buddha,

 Delightful kind of fluidity about his whole presence and his way of relating to the situation here.

-And one could have a sense,
+And one can have a sense,

 I think,

-One of the things why it's delightful is because it's liberating,
+One of the things why it's delightful is because it's liberating.

 Like a way of liberating us from viewing ourselves in a fixed,